uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 Put this in the template where you want the events list to display.

+= How do I include a monthly calendar view instead of a list? =

+The [pro version of the plugin](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-calendar&utm_content=description) has the option to put `design="calendar"` in the shortcode to show a calendar view of the events you want.

 == Screenshots ==

 1. After adding the plugin, add the shortcode where you want the list of events to appear in the page